Roots of Polynomials and Umbilics of Surfaces: Introduction

-In this paper we present a relationship between the number of zeros contained inside the unit circle of certain polynomials and the index of isolated umbilic points on certain real analytic convex surfaces in ${\mathbb R}^3$.
+In this paper we present a relationship between the number of zeros contained inside the unit circle of polynomials with self-inversive second derivative and the index of isolated umbilic points on real analytic convex surfaces in ${\mathbb R}^3$.
 A deep result of Hamburger \cite{ham} bounds the index of an isolated umbilic point on any real analytic convex surface, which yields a bound on the number of zeros inside the unit circle.

 Umbilic points have many subtle properties - they can control the evolution of surfaces under curvature flows \cite{gak4}, while Hamburger's index bound does not hold for even small perturbations of the ambient Euclidean metric \cite{g21}.